France's Sarkozy edges up in election polls

 Foreign Minister Alain Juppe told RTL radio the proposal showed Hollande was "scrambling to catch up" with Sarkozy's campaign rhythm.
 "He tries a new tax every day," he said.

-A separate daily survey which Ifop/Fiducial carries out using a constant sample of voters has also recorded a steady decline in Hollande's lead over the last week.
-Its Tuesday poll put Hollande and Sarkozy on 28 and 27 percent respectively for round one, and 55 and 45 percent for round two. ($1 = 0.7466 euros)
+A separate daily survey which Ifop/Fiducial carries out using a constant sample of voters, has also recorded a steady decline in Hollande's lead over the last week.
+Its Monday poll put Hollande and Sarkozy on 28 and 27 percent respectively for round one, and 55.5 and 44.5 percent for round two.

-(Additional reporting by Leigh Thomas; Editing by Alastair Macdonald and Alessandra Rizzo)